- How Does a Percolator Make Coffee?

 Farberware 8-Cup Electric Percolator

 The first electric option on this list also comes from Faberware, a trusted brand.
-A construction of stainless steel and hardy plastic, this percolator is stylish and perfect for everyday use.
+Construction of stainless steel and hardy plastic, this percolator is stylish has a mirror finish and is perfect for everyday use.
 The cord is detachable to make serving coffee on the table easy.
 It also has a keep-warm function that lets you enjoy the entire pot to its last drop.

 If there’s something that we feel is lacking in Faberware’s electric option, it’s the see-through top.
 You can’t see into this pot while brewing.
 However, because this is electric, you don’t really have to but still, we miss the visual aspect of percolating.